Can a Plasma Cutter Cut Your Finger Off? Real Risks & Safe Practices

 Incident Lesson Learned

-Eye injury Use safety glasses for eye protection
+Eye injury Use proper eye and face protection

-Toxic fume inhalation Ensure good ventilation and use respirators
+Toxic fume inhalation Use ventilation and respiratory protection

 Best Practices for Safe Plasma Cutting